 One-on-One MCAT Tutoring

 We understand how challenging the MCAT can be.
-For many pre-med students with great GPA’s, research experience, and activities, it’s all that stands between them and medical school admissions.
-The current MCAT covers more content and is longer than it has ever been.
+For many pre-med students with great GPAs, research experience, and activities, it’s all that stands between them and medical school admissions.
 We can help.
 So far in 2015, over 10,000 MCAT students worked through our tutoring program, practice exams, or MCAT books.

 A Personalized MCAT Tutoring Program

 Each Next Step student works through a completely custom program.
 From start date to MCAT test day, you’ll work one-on-one with a veteran MCAT tutor to help you earn your best possible score.
 We work with students who:

 - Are just starting out on the new MCAT